Feedpresso/blog/_drafts/2016-01-22-why-you-should-use-rxjava-in-android-a-short-introduction-to-rxjava.markdown

 });
 ```

-is highly advised to avoid.
-As an exception thrown in observer or
+is generally not a good idea.
+An exception thrown in observer or
 in one of the actions will most likely kill your entire application.

 Having a generic handler, would be even better: